 Unlike a college admissions essay, a grad school Statement of Purpose is generally not uploaded in a text box or input field in some platforms, as the Common Application essay is.

 Applying to graduate school means applying directly to the graduate program and its parent department.
 Graduate programs are separate entities within their universities.
 Applying to the College of Arts & Sciences is different than applying to a university’s College of Engineering.

 As a result, most graduate school applications are simply uploaded directly to the program.
 So, you will likely be uploading a Word .doc or Adobe .pdf file.

 Microsoft Word (.DOC) format

-If maintaining the visual aspects of your essay is important, this is the safe choice.
-PDFs prevent the formatting issues that might arise with older versions of Word documents.
+If maintaining the visual aspects of your essay is important, this is a safe choice.
+PDFs prevent formatting issues that might arise with older versions of Word documents.